MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline-for-admin.md

 - User

   > [!NOTE]
-  > -   You can disable any of these above entities for offline or enable any entity from supported list for offline.
+  > You can disable any of the above entities for offline or enable any entity from a supported list for offline.
 Follow the steps below to enable or disable an entity.

-To enable more entities for offline, follow the steps below.
+To enable more entities for offline:

-1. In the **Dynamics 365 for Customer Engagement apps - custom** app, go to **Settings > Customizations**.
+1. In the **Dynamics 365 for Customer Engagement apps - custom** app, go to **Settings** > **Customizations**.

 2. Select **Customize the System**.